Primary care physicians

 - Reproductive system care for men and women

-As you look for a primary care physician, some issues that you should consider include:
+As you look for a primary care physician, consider:

-- Location: Choose a physician who is close to you to make it easy to visit.
-Northwell has primary care physicians throughout the New York metropolitan area and Nassau, Queens and Suffolk counties.
-View our locations to find a facility near you.
+- Location—Choose a physician who is conveniently located to where you are.
+Northwell has primary care physicians throughout the New York metropolitan area.

-Why is it important to have a PCP?
+Why it's important to have a primary care physician

 A primary care physician can make a big difference in your and your family’s health through continuity of care.
 That means you and your primary care physician establish a partnership over time to achieve the best possible health outcomes.